esotuvaka/noise_platform/README.md

 ## Ongoing

+- !
+Default volume for new sounds being added NEEDS to be 1%, so users can experiment and increase volume more safely
 - Make existing keybinds visible in the frontend on initial app open
 - Keyboard listener thats active while the app is open, that plays sound when keybind pressed
 - Check sounds folder after the prompt window closes to refresh all mp3s in the app